A solid surface on land

 To place, lay or set firmly in surrounding matter

-To be dependent or contingent on
+To be controlled or determined by

 To fall down or to a lower level, especially abruptly